robertwayne/dpymenus/README.md

 `.persist_on_close()` -- prevents the menu from being deleted when closed.
 Clears reactions and remains on the last page.

+`.disable_replies()` -- simply sends menu messages instead of using the new Discord reply feature

 #### Text & Button Menus

 `.set_data(x)` -- takes a dictionary of arbitrary data that can be used across menu and page functions.